 - Fibroscopy of the upper and deep airways using an optical fiber.
 The nasal cavities, ethmoid, larynx, pharynx, guttural pouches and trachea can be visualized.

-- Workplace fibroscopy: on-board fibroscopy with live video visualization of airway reactions during exercise.
+- Fibroscopy at work (dynamic respiratory scope; on-board endoscopy): on-board fibroscopy with live video visualization of respiratory tract reactions during exercise.

 - Tracheal lavage: using the fiberscope or transcutaneously, a mucus sample or a tracheal lavage can be performed.
 This sample is then analyzed under the microscope to look at the proportions of cells, the presence of bacteria, pollen seeds, fungi, etc. A bacteriological and mycological culture can also be performed.